-As a result, the Foundation’s giving is eclectic rather than focused on a single mission.
-It supports organizations at all stages of development, from start-ups in need of seed capital to well-established institutions that can bring big and novel ideas to fruition.
-It does not, however, review unsolicited requests for funding.
+Support is extended to organizations at all stages of development, from start-ups in need of seed capital to well-established institutions that can bring big and novel ideas to fruition.
+Dalio Philanthropies does not review unsolicited requests for funding.

-To learn more about how the Foundation supports some of these areas of interest, click on the links below.
+To learn more about some of the areas that Dalio Philanthropies supports, click on the links below.